 I want to say that I like them all equally the same, but it sounds too sales pitchy.
 And even though I’m sure my customers would be fine with a quick and easy answer, for me, there’s no such thing.
 My eyes would sweep across the different varieties of chocolates nestled inside each assorted box.
 I’d try desperately to feel more affection for one of them than for the rest.
 No such luck.
 After an awkward silence, I usually end up blurting out the name of my first-born: “Banana Bliss Caramel!”

-But it never feels right to play favorites like this so I’d start talking up my other chocolates too.
-“The pineapple caramel is really refreshing, and the creamy coffee caramel packs a punch.
-But then again the peanut butter’s been really popular—the peanut butter’s on the bottom with a layer of vanilla bean marshmallow on top.”
-By the time I stop talking, I realize that my ramblings pretty much add up to saying that I like them all equally the same.
+But it never feels right to play favorites like this so I’d start talking up the other varieties too.
+“The Positively Pineapple Caramel is really refreshing, and the Creamy Coffee Caramel packs a punch.
+But then again the Peanut Butter’s been really popular…” By the time I stop talking, I realize that my ramblings pretty much add up to saying that I like them all equally the same.

-So next time I get asked this question, I’ll simply say with maternal pride, “A mother loves all her babies equally.”
-With any luck, the customer will understand that one person’s chocolate treat is another person’s lovingly-nurtured baby.
-If the customer looks at me like I’m slightly crazy, I can always counter by asking, “Which of your kids do you like best?”
-I’ll let you know how this goes.
+So next time I get asked this question, I’ll simply say, “A mother loves all her babies equally.”
+With any luck, my customers will understand that one person’s chocolate treat is another’s lovingly-nurtured baby.

 Happy Mother’s Day to all the mothers out there!